mthreer/PowerShell/Convert-TextToSpeech/README.md

 This script will convert text to speech and optionally write out the spoken words as they are being spoken.

-It will use the SAPI speechsynthesis API in the ComObject SAPI.SpVoice to Speak.
+It will use the SAPI speech synthesis API in the ComObject SAPI.SpVoice to Speak.

 For writing out text, it uses the wscript.shell ComObject to sendkeys using Windows Script Host.